Will The Holiday Rush Steal Your Sleep?

 It’s starting to look a lot like Christmas so the Christmas song goes.
 A time of goodwill and good wishes, so you would think.
 But our modern way of life with the hustle and bustle has wormed its way into the holiday season.
-Beginning this week on Friday, Black Friday, the holiday season will leap into action and transform our semi-quiet world into full-blown chaos.
+Beginning next month the holiday rush begins.
+Starting with Black Friday, the holiday season will leap into action and transform our semi-quiet world into full-blown chaos.
+Especially with store shelves becoming empty in many locations.
 But is doesn’t have to.

 This time of the year more people will suffer from insomnia than any other time of the year.
 You would think that all the rushing around during the holiday season would make us so exhausted that we would get a great night’s sleep, but the fact is, a change in routine is a common cause of insomnia.